Core Training at Cambridgeshire and Peterborough Foundation Trust

 Our core psychiatry training scheme has approximately 24 trainees in a 3 year rotation of 6 months posts.
 Trainees will typically begin by working in their CT1 year in our adult in-patient units (Fulbourn hospital, Cambridge, or the Cavell Centre in Peterborough) and in older people’s mental health services.
 The second year of training includes experience of Child and Adolescent mental health, or working with the Learning Disability teams as well as further specialist posts that continue into the CT3 year such as forensic, eating disorders, early intervention, or liaison psychiatry (always a popular option).
 We also have several Academic Clinical Fellowship trainees in combined academic and clinical training.

-Trainees can typically expect to spend at least 1 year in Peterborough or Huntingdon during core training, but at all locations there are plenty of training opportunities including case conferences, academic lectures and the opportunity to teach medical students.
+Trainees are given the opportunity to express a preference when rotating to new posts but should expect to spend time in any part of the county in order to experience the variety in sociocultural and educational opportunities the county has to offer.
 The MRCPsych course is held in Cambridge across 2 semesters to prepare core trainees for the Royal College exams, with excellent feedback from our trainees.

 Many of our clinical supervisors have strong links with the University of Cambridge, with research that includes work on imaging studies, immunology, ADHD, biomarkers for depression and clozapine.

 Cambridgeshire is an ideal place to live and work, with great local facilities, easy access to London and a family-friendly high standard of living.